SalomePlatform/yacs/doc/modification.rst

 with the possibility to choose firstly a catalog type: **Current Session**, **Built In** or other imported catalog (i.e. to fill catalog with types of nodes belonging to a predefined schema), and secondly - the type of node from the catalog to add it into the active schema.
 The
 **Current Session** catalog contains all SALOME components with its services.

+**Notes:** To add a node from catalog to the schema, drag and drop it.
+Multiple selection is possible in the Catalog, so you can add several nodes to the schema with one drag and drop.

 .. image:: images/functionality_list_24.jpg
   :align: center